callysto/hackathon/MiniChallenges/Soccer/README.md

 Required to implement a new theme:

 1. Data (named `data.csv`) in same folder as `interactive.py`
-    - The third ([2]) column should be some form of numerical data
+    - The last ([-1]) column should be some form of numerical data to do math operations on
 <br>
 1. Design changes to all the slides
-    - With emphasis on slides 1, and 5/6
     - Feel free to modify the images in the notebooks (`images`)